 Until you input a valid Activation Code, the scan and component update functions do not work.
 If a license has expired but you are still within the grace period, you can still run scans and update components.
-Once the grace period is over, DCS locks the scan and component update functions.
-To unlock these functions, re-activate the license (Click Administration > Product License > Re-activate).
+Once the grace period is over, DCS locks the component update function.
+To unlock this function, re-activate the license (Click Administration > Product License > Re-activate).